The COAG Energy Council* is mid-way through a consultation process seeking to understand what should be done about a register, how and when.

 This page on the Energy Council website provides more context – with the details being here:

 We may, if time permits, link in comments, as we did with the prior stage of the consultation process above.
+If so, comments will be linked with respect to each of the respondents:

 How we are working in with the COAG Process